Skip To Main Content

 • Adversely affects a child’s educational performance

-• Is a disorder in one or more of the basic psychological processes involved in understanding or in using language that may manifest itself in an imperfect ability to listen, think, speak, read, write, spell or do math calculations.
-It includes conditions like perceptual disabilities, brain injury, minimal brain dysfunction, dyslexia and developmental aphasia.
+Specific Learning Disability Is a disorder in one or more of the basic psychological processes involved in understanding or in using language that may manifest itself in an imperfect ability to listen, think, speak, read, write, spell or do math calculations.
+It includes conditions like perceptual disabilities, brain injury, minimal brain dysfunction, dyslexia, dysgraphia and developmental aphasia.
+This disability does not include learning problems that are primarily the result of visual, hearing or motor disabilities; intellectual disability; emotional disability; or environmental, cultural or economic disadvantage.

 Speech or Language Impairment means a communication disorder -- such as stuttering, impaired articulation, language impairment or a voice impairment -- that adversely affects a child’s educational performance.